bigricherd/TodoList-React/README.md

 Developed and maintained by Chino Rodriguez.

 Try it out <a href="https://mern-to-dos.uc.r.appspot.com/" target="_blank" rel="noopener noreferrer">here</a> with the username "test" and password "Testing123".
+Note that you must be on https for the application to work.
+Non-secure cookies will not be sent to the server.

 <h2> Preview </h2>